Fully Dynamic All Pairs All Shortest Paths: Basic APASP Algorithm

 {\bf PDGs for Update $t$:} We will associate with the current update step $t$, the set of PDGs $\Gamma_{t'}$, for $t' \in Prior\mh times(t)$.
-These PDGs are similar to the {\it level graphs} maintained in Thorup's algorithm~\cite{Thorup04}, but we choose to give them a different name since we use them here only to analyze the performance of our algorithm.
+These PDGs are similar to the {\it level graphs} maintained in \Tho algorithm~\cite{Thorup04} (our \FFD algorithm in Section \ref{sec:improved} generalizes this approach to multiple shortest paths), but we choose to give them a different name since we use them here only to analyze the performance of our algorithm.